pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 >The checkbox isn't strictly needed to apply the tag, but it helps prevent you from choosing the wrong one when multiple interfaces are available.

-4. Select the dropdown under "ACTIONS" at the end of the row, and select "Edit Physical" to edit the parameters of the physical interface:
+4. Select the drop-down under "ACTIONS" at the end of the row, and select "Edit Physical" to edit the parameters of the physical interface:

 <a href="https://discourse.maas.io/uploads/default/original/2X/8/8694d71a49ae8171ac2088005af8b71101894abb.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/8/8694d71a49ae8171ac2088005af8b71101894abb.png"></a>

-5. Edit the "Tags" field as desired, as described in the [general tagging procedure](insert link) above.
+5. Edit the "Tags" field as desired, as described in the [general tagging procedure](#heading--create-and-assign-tags) above.

 6. Be sure to select the "Tag machine" button to apply your changes to the interface for that machine.

-Note that different machines may have the same physical interface name, but different MAC addresses, so it's not typical that interface tags carry over from one machine to the next -- so autocomplete menus will be sparse or non-existent most of the time for these tag types.
+Note that different machines may have the same physical interface name, but different MAC addresses, so it's not typical that interface tags carry over from one machine to the next -- so auto complete menus will be sparse or non-existent most of the time for these tag types.

 <a href="#heading--remove-and-delete-network-interface-tags"><h4 id="heading--remove-and-delete-network-interface-tags">Remove and delete network interface tags</h4></a>